-Course on Rural Awareness Work Experience will be offered in the VII Semester for eight weeks.
+Course on Rural Horticultural Work Experience will be offered in the VII Semester for eleven weeks.
 The village attachment will be organized by the Department of Agricultural Extension.
 Orientation programme will be organized in the first week of the semester.
 The final examination will be conducted separately at the end of the semester by the University.
 The marks will be awarded as detailed below.

 Particulars Max marks Evaluation by

-Observation Note book 20 By Teacher in-charge
+Observation Note book 20 Bu Toochor in charge

-Skills learned 20
+Skills learned 20 By Teacher in-charge

 Final examination

 Commendable activities 10

-Detailed project report presentation & Record 30 By the Examiners
+Detailed project report presentation and Record 30 By the Examiners

-Viva-voce 20
+Viva voce 20

 Total 100